An enigmatic emotionless female character.

 Elesa from Pokémon Black and White was meant to come off as an Emotionless Girl.
 To add onto this all of her official artwork and sprites have the exact face, implying she's rather expressionless too.
 After you win the gym battle, she has a Not So Stoic moment but quickly becomes embarrassed by it.
 For whatever reason both the anime and Pokémon Special have her being considerably more emotional, to the point where she's a Genki Girl in the anime.
 The animated trailer for Pokémon Black 2 and White 2 also has her less stoic as usual.

 Izanami is this in Persona 2: Eternal Punishment, when met in Tatsuya's Scenario in Kadath Mandala's Tower of Emotion.
 She wears a magical mask that completely crushes her emotions, as though her burning rage has faded, her sorrow has not, and she awaits until she can meet with Izanagi again to remove it.

 Subverted with Hata no Kokoro from Hopeless Masquerade.
 She's actually a very emotional individual, but being a menreiki she can only express emotions thorugh her masks and not through her own facial expressions.
-Interestingly, the plot of Hopeless Masquerade started when Koishi stole Kokoro's Mask of Hope, robbing Kokoro of the emotion "Hope" but allowing Koishi to feel it.
+Interestingly, the plot of Hopeless Masquerade started when Koishi stole Kokoro's Mask of Hope (actually, Kokoro lost it by herself and Koishi found it lying on the underground.
+But she refused to give it back.), robbing Kokoro of the emotion "Hope" but allowing Koishi to feel it.